tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 docker ps
 `

-If you want to clean up your environment, you can remove docker processes using the rm command
+If you want to clean up your environment, you can remove docker processes (by name) using the rm command

 `
 docker rm validator